College Assistance Program

-From the Desk of Mrs. Hutchinson
+From the Desk of Ms. James

 Navigating the post-secondary pathway can be confusing.
 The College Assistance Program (CAP) provides opportunities for students to expand their awareness, plan, research, and select from a wide range of post-secondary options to meet their unique needs.
 The CAP goal is to guide students and their parents/guardians through the process of find appropriate post secondary institutions, apply for admission, and apply for financial aid and scholarships.